Jbleezy/BO1-Reimagined/README.md

 ## Blockers
 ### Doors
-* Push any players out that are touching them after they have fully opened
+* Doors now push any players out that are touching them after they have fully opened

 ## Barriers
 * No longer have to hold use button in order to rebuild barriers, only press